mellonnen/canary/doc/design.md

 ---
-title: "Canary: design document"
+title: "Canary: Report"
 author: Arvid Gotthard
 header-includes:
   - \usepackage{tikz-uml}
 ---

+# Software and Platform

+The system was developed in a Ubuntu linux environment, and may not work in non POSIX compliant environments.
+The program is written in C using sockets and pthreads.

-# High level description
+# Design

+## High-level overview

 The program I intend to implement is called **Canary** and is a *distributed key-value cache*.
 Essentially it is a associative array (hash table) that is split among separate data-shards (a server) in a cluster.
 Each of the shards will maintain an in-memory LRU cache with element expiration.
 A client application will execute a `get`, or `put` to one of the shards.
 In order to know which shard the client should fetch from

-# Requirements
+## Requirements

-## Functional Requirements
+### Functional Requirements

 - `get(key)` - this operation will try to fetch from the cache.
 Will return a pointer to a `value` if there is a cache hit, and `null` in case of a cache miss.
 - `put(key, value)` - this operation will insert a value into the cache.